 Mateusz Kołosowski is an International Master from Poland.
 He is a multiple Polish youth championship medalist.

-In 2010 he took 5th place in European U-18 Championship.
-During the course of his chess career, Mateusz won many international tournaments.
+In 2010 he took 5th place in the European U-18 Championship.
+During his chess career, Mateusz won many international tournaments.

-Apart from being a player he is also a chess coach who has experience in working with students from more than 20 countries.
+Apart from being a player, he is also a chess coach who has experience working with students from more than 20 countries.

-So far he helped a few of them in obtaining their own international titles.
-Mateusz has also performed live commentary of Polish and European Rapid and Blitz Championships.
+So far he helped a few of them in obtaining their international titles.
+Mateusz has also performed live commentary of the Polish and European Rapid and Blitz Championships.

 Author | IM Valeri Lilov

 Better known as Tiger Lilov, he is a professional chess coach and lecturer renowned for his personalized approach to training students and professional players from all over the world.

 Having been an active tournament player all his life, he has won many international open tournaments and championships including the European Individual School Chess Championship U10 (Moscow, 2000) and the Kulaga Memorial International Open (Minsk, 2007).